oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

         value: "--XX:MinRAMPercentage=25.0 --XX:MaxRAMPercentage=50.0 -Djava.security.egd=file:/dev/./urandom"
 ```

-Additionally there's also a node-manager process that's running in the same container as the WebLogic Server which has its own heap and off-heap requirements.
+Additionally there's also a node-manager process that's running in the same container as the WebLogic Server which has its own heap and native memory requirements.
 Its heap is tuned by using `-Xms` and `-Xmx` in the `NODEMGR_MEM_ARGS` environment variable.
 Oracle recommends setting the node manager heap memory to fixed sizes, instead of percentages, where [the default tuning]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) is usually sufficient.

-{{% notice warning %}}
+{{% notice note %}}
-If you set `USER_MEM_ARGS` or `NODEMGR_MEM_ARGS` in your domain resource, then it is usually recommended to include `-Djava.security.egd=file:/dev/./urandom` in order to speedup boot times on systems with low entropy.
-This setting is included in the respective defaults for these two environment variables.
-q
+Notice that the `NODEMGR_MEM_ARGS` and `USER_MEM_ARGS` environment variables both set `-Djava.security.egd=file:/dev/./urandom` by default so we have also included them in the above example for specifying a `USER_MEM_ARGS` value.
+This helps speed up Node Manager and WebLogic Server startup on systems with low entropy.
 {{% /notice %}}

 In some cases, you might only want to configure memory resource requests but not configure memory resource limits.
 In such scenarios, you can use the traditional fixed heap size settings (`-Xms` and `-Xmx`) in your WebLogic Server `USER_MEM_ARGS` instead of the percentage settings (`-XX:MinRAMPercentage` and `-XX:MaxRAMPercentage`).